molejar/pyIMX/doc/imxsb.md

 Collects all data and paths to images used in scripts from `BODY` section.

-Attributes used in all data segment:
+Attributes used in all data segments:

 * **DESC** - The description of data segment (optional)
 * **ADDR** - The absolute address inside SoC OCT or DDR memory (optional)